Aghdam: Armenian occupation

-The ruined city once had a population of almost 30,000 people, but today it is an almost entirely uninhabited ghost town.
+The ruined city once had a population of almost 30,000 people, but became an almost entirely uninhabited ghost town.
 An OSCE Fact-Finding Mission that visited the town in 2005 reported that the entire town of Aghdam was "in complete ruins with the exception of the mosque in the center".
 FFM observed activity of scavenging for building materials in the town.
 According to former U.S. Co-chair of the OSCE Minsk Group Carey Cavanaugh, the city was destroyed not in fighting, but by being dismantled "brick by brick".
 The Aghdam mosque, the only building left standing in Aghdam, has been vandalized with graffiti and used as a cowshed.

 Aghdam's cemeteries, including the historic 18th-century tombs of Imarat Garvand were destroyed, desecrated and looted.
 Western diplomats reported unearthed graves and only just one damaged tombstone remaining in the Imarat Garvand cemetery.

 In June 2010, Andrei Galafyev, a photographer who visited Aghdam in 2007, reported that "the floor in the mosque is entirely dirtied with manure of cattle, which wander on the ruins of Aghdam in the daytime."
 His photographs showed cattle within the Aghdam mosque.
 Its derelict condition, including a purportedly missing roof, drew criticism from Azerbaijani and Turkish communities, who wrote a letter in 2010 to Pope Benedict XVI asking him to "warn Armenians".
 In 2009, Shahverdyan then-head of Nagorno-Karabhakh's tourism department reported that the upper roof of the mosque had been restored in early 2009 and that their surroundings were cleaned from rubble and fenced in order to preserve Muslim cultural heritage in the area.
 In November 2010, the government of Artsakh announced that the mosque and its surroundings had been cleaned.
 They also announced that the mosque of Aghdam, as well as the mosques of Shusha, had been refurbished.
 However RFE/RL journalist, who visited Aghdam in 2011, posted photos of the mosque with no roof, and what he described as "the neglected and damaged interior of Aghdam's once-glorious mosque".